mohsensoori/taverna-workbench/README.md

 ***Docker*** is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.
 Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable filesystem such as aufs and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.

+### Taverna Workbench Core

+Taverna Workbench Core is an edition of Taverna that includes support for building and executing scientific workflows using general service types, such as WSDL and REST web services, command line tools and scripts (R, Beanshell), user interactions, including support for general data formats like XML and spreadsheets.
+Other editions of Taverna Workbench extend the Core edition to also include domain-specific service supports and other customizations.

 ### Taverna Workbench Bioinformatics